 Alternatively, if you are interested set up a caregiver support network, you may also want to adapt the step-by step guide here to support caregivers of persons with disabilities.

-The Mediacorp Enable Fund (MEF) aims to develop a society where persons with disabilities are recognised for their abilities and able to lead full, socially integrated lives.
-MEF recognises that caregivers are the first line of support for persons with disabilities and critical in helping persons with disabilities be included in the community.
+The Goh Chok Tong Enable Fund (GCTEF) aims to develop a society where persons with disabilities are recognised for their abilities and able to lead full, socially integrated lives.
+GCTEF recognises that caregivers are the first line of support for persons with disabilities and critical in helping persons with disabilities be included in the community.
 It is therefore critical to support caregivers for best outcomes for persons with disabilities.

 - Well-being (physical and/or mental)